ilcardella/TradingBot/README.md

 REST API and any other available data source for market prices.

-TradingBot is meant to be a "forever running" process that keeps analysing the markets and taking actions whether the conditions are met.
+TradingBot is meant to be a "forever running" process that keeps analysing the markets taking actions whether some conditions are met.
 It is halfway from an academic project and a real useful piece of software, I guess I will see how it goes :)